Planning an International Relocation

 Check Whether Your Pet Can Handle the Move

-After the checkup, the veterinarian will be able to give their professional opinion as to whether or not your pet is physically strong enough for travel.
+After the checkup, the veterinarian will be able to give their professional opinion as to whether or not your pet is physically healthy enough for travel.
 Flights can be particularly straining for pets, so be sure to take your veterinarian’s opinion into account before committing to bringing your pet abroad.

 Obtain Any Necessary Medications

 While some medications may seem easy to find in your current country, keep in mind that they may be more difficult to find in your host country.
-Take enough vaccinations for 1-2 months to ensure that you pet is covered until you find a suitable veterinarian.
+Take enough vaccinations for 1-2 months to ensure that your pet is covered until you find a suitable veterinarian.

 Gather All Updated Documents on Your Pet to Bring Along

 Failing to bring proper paperwork could result in your pet being detained or quarantined upon arriving in your host country, so make an extra copy of all documentation.